-Federal, and State and Territory governments, to emphasise the need for Australian hospitals to:
+The State Government to emphasise the need for QLD hospitals to:

-- Implement clinical pathways for rapid access to stroke reperfusion treatments which maintain the safety of staff and provide the best outcome for patients. - Maintain geographically defined stroke units staffed by specialised medical, nursing and allied health professionals to provide evidence-based stroke care.
+Implement clinical pathways for rapid access to stroke reperfusion treatments which maintain the safety of staff and provide the best outcome for patients.
+Maintain geographically defined stroke units staffed by specialised medical, nursing and allied health professionals to provide evidence-based stroke care.